Technology-Company/django-streaming-coordinator/README.md

 - **Persistent Tasks**: Tasks continue running in the background even when clients disconnect
 - **Multiple Clients**: Multiple clients can connect to the same task and receive real-time updates
 - **Server-Sent Events (SSE)**: Uses SSE for efficient real-time streaming
-- **Easy Task Creation**: Simple API for creating custom streaming tasks
+- **Easy Task Creation**: Simple API for creating custom streaming tasks via HTTP or programmatically
+- **Client Library**: Built-in httpx-based client for easy task creation and management
+- **Generator Support**: Process sync and async generators with automatic event streaming
+- **HTTP Integration**: Use httpx to fetch data from APIs within tasks
+- **Shared Client**: Single httpx client per process for efficient connection pooling
 - **Unix Socket Support**: Can bind to Unix sockets or TCP ports
 - **Async/Await**: Built on modern Python asyncio for efficient concurrent operations